bgpfix/bgpipe/README.md

 # dump mrt updates to json
 $ bgpipe updates.20230301.0000.bz2 > output.json

-# proxy a connection, print the conversation to stdout
+# proxy a connection, print the conversation to stdout by default
 # 1st stage: listen on TCP *:179 for new connection
 # 2nd stage: wait for new connection and proxy it to 1.2.3.4, adding TCP-MD5
 $ bgpipe \